Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 - tasks
 - test cases

 The artifacts will be exported from the current product to the destination product.
 Any file attachments will also be copied to the destination product.
+If the destination product uses the same product template then standard and custom fields will be copied over in full - but this will not necessarily be possible if the destination product uses a different product (the system will try and match up fields as best it can).

+*Note: when exporting a requirement that has children, the requirement itself and all of its children are exported to the destination product.*

 To export one or more of a particular artifact: